New Works on Paper by Erik Farseth

 In the spring of 2017, I created a photomontage called “Torchlight Parade.”
 Two months later, an actual torch-wielding mob of white supremacists marched through the streets of Charlottesville, Virginia chanting “You will not replace us!”

-When the Dead Kennedys first recorded the punk song “California Über Alles,” the idea of a fascist dictator in the U.S.A. was the stuff of satire.
+Forty years ago, when the Dead Kennedys first recorded the punk song “California Über Alles,” the idea of a fascist dictator in the U.S.A. was the stuff of satire.

 Today, we live in an era when the President of the United States praises *actual neo-Nazis* as “very fine people!” while his Department of Homeland Security is rounding up the children of immigrants and sending them to detention camps.